adibayaseen/HKRCPI/README.md

 # HKRCPI
+HKRCPI: Heterogeneous Kernel Representation for Compound-Protein Interaction Prediction (
+# Insights into performance evaluation of compound-protein interaction prediction methods
-HKRCPI: Heterogeneous Kernel Representation for Compound-Protein Interaction Prediction A Heterogeneous Kernel-based method that perdict classification of a compound and protein pair as interacting or non-interacting.This network captures protein features and Circular Fingerprint repersatation of SMILES.
+A Heterogeneous Kernel-based method that perdict classification of a compound and protein pair as interacting or non-interacting.This network captures protein features and Circular Fingerprint repersatation of SMILES.
 # Abstract
 Abstract